jillesvangurp/es-kotlin-client/manual/recipe-search-engine.md

 to setup content negotiation and data conversion and then add a router with a few simple endpoints.

 Note that we use `withContext { ... }` to launch our suspending business logic.
-This suspends the ktor pipeline until we have results.
+This suspends the ktor pipeline until the asynchronous stuff completes.

 ## Doing some requests